parbo/vinzclortho/README.md

 vinzclortho -a mymachine:8887 -j mymachine_1:8880 &
 ```

-Note that the databases and log files will appear in the directory where you issued the vinzclortho command, and will be named vc_store_partition_address:port.db and vc_log_address:port.log.
+Note that the databases and log files will appear in the directory where you issued the `vinzclortho` command, and will be named `vc_store_partition_address:port.db` and `vc_log_address:port.log`.

 Test that it works: